-M. tuberculosis is transmitted from human-to-human and is mainly spread by airborne route.
-The source of infection is a patient with pulmonary or laryngeal tuberculosis (TB) who expectorates bacilli.
+M. tuberculosis is transmitted from human-to-human and spread is mainly airborne.
+The source of infection is usually a patient with pulmonary or laryngeal TB.
 During coughing, speaking, or sneezing, the patient produces tiny infectious droplets.
-These particles, called droplet nuclei, are about 1 to 5 microns in diameter—about 1-5/1000 of millimetre.
-Droplet nuclei can remain suspended in the air for several hours, depending on the environment.
+These particles, called droplet nuclei, are about 1 to 5 microns in diameter.
+Depending on the environment, they can remain suspended in the air for several hours.

 Transmission may occur when these infectious droplets are inhaled.
-Sunlight, UV light and ventilation are effective in decreasing the ability of the droplets reaching the lung (Chapter 14).
+UV light (sunshine or artificial sources) and ventilation reduce the probability of transmission (Chapter 14).

-The other modes of transmission are far less common.
-Cutaneous or mucous inoculation rarely occurs, although such cases have been observed in laboratory personnel.
-A rare cause of digestive transmission of TB can occur with M. bovis, most commonly through cow’s milk.
+Other modes of transmission are far less common.
+Inoculation of cutaneous or mucous membranes rarely occurs, although such cases have been observed in laboratory personnel.

-The infectiousness of a patient is linked to the quantity of bacilli contained in his sputa.
-Patients with sputum smear-positive microscopy are by far the most contagious.
-Those with smear-negative/culture-positive results are less contagious.
-Patients whose sputum smear microscopy and culture are both negative are usually not contagious.
+The infectiousness of a patient is associated with the quantity of bacilli contained in their sputum.
+Patients with smear-positive sputum on microscopy are by far the most infectious.
+Those with smear-negative/culture-positive results are less infectious, but still contribute to TB transmission due to more frequent delays in diagnosis.

-Patients who are infected with M. tuberculosis, but do not have active disease, cannot transmit TB.
-Extrapulmonary (EP) forms of TB are only contagious in exceptional circumstances.

-Children are generally much less contagious than adults.
+Children are generally much less infectious than adults.
 This may be due to weaker cough mechanics, less sputum production and lower bacillary load.

 Not everyone who is exposed to an infectious TB patient becomes infected with M. tuberculosis.
-The probability that TB will be transmitted depends on three factors:
+The probability that TB will be transmitted depends on several factors:

-– Bacteriological status: smear-positive being the most infectious;
+• Bacteriological status: smear-positive patients are the most infectious.

-– Virulence of the tubercle bacilli: certain strains are very transmissible (and/or more likely to cause active disease).
+• Virulence of the bacilli: some strains are highly transmissible (and/or more likely to cause active TB).

-– Open air and sunlight are conditions less likely to lead to transmission, whereas small rooms/settings with no ventilation are the conditions most likely to lead to transmission.
+• Outdoor environments or those with good ventilation and sunlight are less likely to lead to transmission.
+Small rooms or rooms with no ventilation are conditions most likely to lead to transmission.

-– The proximity of the person to the patient is also important (i.e. sleeping next to the patient in the ward versus sleeping 20 meters away).
+• The proximity of the person to the patient is also important (e.g. the risk is higher if the person sleeps next to the patient than if they sleep 20 metres away from the patient).

-Close contacts of TB patients are at highest risk of becoming infected with M. tuberculosis.
-They may be family members, roommates, friends, co-workers or others who spend multiple hours per day with the TB patient while the person is infectious.
+People in close and prolonged contact with TB patients are at highest risk of becoming infected with M. tuberculosis.
+They may be family members, roommates, friends, co-workers or other people who spend several hours a day with the infectious patient.